Haloarchaea: Climate change

-Certain types of haloarchaea have also been found to poses denitrifying characteristics.
-If haloarchaea are complete denitrifies, they could aid salt marsh and other salty environments by buffering these areas of nitrate and nitrite.
-This could help animal diversity and decrease pollution with in these waterways.
-However, when tested in the lab, haloarchaea have been found to be partial denitrifies.
+Certain types of haloarchaea have also been found to have denitrifying characteristics.
+If haloarchaea are complete denitrifiers, they could aid salt marshes and other salty environments by buffering these areas of nitrate and nitrite.
+This could help animal diversity and decrease pollution in these waterways.
+However, when tested in the lab, haloarchaea have been found to be partial denitrifiers.
 This means that if haloarchaea are used to treat areas that are high in nitrite and nitrate, they could contribute to nitrogen contaminates and cause an increase in ozone depletion, furthering climate change.
-The only type of haloarchaea that has been found to reduce nitrogen pollution to atmospheric nitrogen has been Haloferax mediterranei.
-This shows that haloarchaea may be contributing to nitrogen pollution and isn't a suitable solution to reducing nitrate and nitrite within high salinity areas.
+The only type of haloarchaea that has been found to reduce atmospheric nitrogen pollution is Haloferax mediterranei.
+This shows that haloarchaea may be contributing to nitrogen pollution and are not a suitable solution for reducing nitrate and nitrite within high-salinity areas.